Working Holiday!

 Working Holiday! is a compilation album released on the Simple Machines label in 1994.
-It is a collection of tracks by American indie bands which were originally released on a series of 12 7" singles by Simple Machines as part of the Working Holiday monthly record club starting from December 1992.
+It is a collection of tracks by American indie bands which were originally released on a series of 12 7" singles by Simple Machines as part of the Working Holiday monthly record club starting in December 1992.
 Each song was intended to commemorate a holiday in the month it was released.
-Subscribers to the record club were also sent a calendar showing the holidays, and a specially made 7" single carrying box.
+Subscribers to the record club were also sent a calendar showing the holidays and a specially made 7" single-carrying box.

 A limited edition of the Working Holiday! album contained a second disc of live performances from a three-day live music festival held in January 1994 at The Black Cat in Washington D.C. to celebrate the completion of the Working Holiday series.
-The 20-page CD booklet issued with all editions of the album contains a detailed and illustrated account of the record club project and the live music festival.
+The 20-page CD booklet with all album editions contains a detailed and illustrated account of the record club project and the live music festival.